leschzinerlab/Motion-correction/README.md

 And, if you asked for normalized movie frames as an output with the <pre>--save_norm</pre> option,  you would also get:

 <pre>/data/frames/leginon/15sep30a/rawdata/15sep30a_b1_1e_00009gr_00003sq_00007hl_00001en_norm.mrcs</pre>

+## Whole frame and sub-frame alignment using MotionCorr2

 ## Per-particle alignment using runLMBFGS_relion.py